amuhebwa/messenger-bot-tutorial/README.md

     })
     ```

-6. Make a file called Procfile and copy this.
+6. Make a file called Procfile and copy this into it.
 This is so Heroku can know what file to run.

     ```
     web: node index.js